jxzly/AllDataAreExt-Galixir-Kaggle-HPA-2021-Solution/README.md

 ##  Teammates

   - Qishen Ha is Master of Engineering from the University of Tokyo.
-Machine Learning and Engineer at LINE Corp.
+Machine Learning Engineer at LINE Corp.
+Z by HP & NVIDIA Global Data Science Ambassador.

   - Bo is currently a Senior Deep Learning Data Scientist at NVIDIA and has been a Kaggle Grandmaster since 2019.

   - Gary is currently a Algorithm Engineer at ReadSense based in the China and has been a Kaggle Grandmaster since 2019.
+Z by HP & NVIDIA Global Data Science Ambassador.

   - daishu is a Researcher at Galixir and has been a Kaggle Grandmaster since 2019.